Create New Pages

 There are many types of components to choose from:

-• Image: The Image component allows you to add an image to your page.
+• Image: The Image component allows you to add an image or animated GIF to your page.
 The image can contain a text overlay and be used as a hyperlink.
 Use this component when you want to add graphical elements to the page.
 You can also use this component to link to a subpage or another URL.

 • Dividers: Dividers add a visual dividing line to help you create sections to your page.
 You cannot edit or format the look of dividers.